 Back in the web interface for Cloud Run, click on the deployed service and then navigate to the logs.
 Find the requests associated with your queries.

-FastAgent is an implementation of agents designed specifically for MCP tool calls and their results.
-The agent is simple to set up and can easily leverage the MCP server.
+While we can utilize LangChain's MCP adapter support to invoke tools provided using MCP, another agent implementation that can be used is FastAgent.
+FastAgent is designed specifically for MCP tool calls and their results.
+The agent is simple to set up and can be easily integrated with MCP servers being spun up locally or over the network.
 To begin with, FastAgent needs to be configured with the name and functionality of the MCP servers it is allowed to access.
-The configuration for utilizing the SQLite STDIO MCP server is shown below.
+The configuration for utilizing the prior SQLite STDIO MCP server is shown below.
 A FastAgent client will automatically load this configuration to initialize its tools.

 mcp: